 Some applicants use this space to describe unique experiences and obstacles such as significant challenges in access to education, unusual socioeconomic factors, and/or identification with a particular culture, religion, race, ethnicity, sexual orientation, or gender identity and/or possibly challenges related to COVID or other issues in preparation for medical school.
 (3000 characters)

 This is an open question, yet a diversity question.
-WU wants to know your own personal experience, socio-economic challenges, ethnicity issues, sexual orientation challenges, or other identity (you and your family) challenges.
-Also, if you or your family had an unusual life experience, this is the place to write it.
+WashU wants to know your own experience, socio-economic challenges, ethnicity issues, sexual orientation challenges, or other identity (you and your family) challenges.
+Also, if you or your family had an unusual life experience, this is the place to relate it.

 Note: Medical students, as rising physicians, must be able to embrace diversity as a core value.
 In order to do this, applicants may draw from personal experience, observed experience, or retell a story that was integral to their “character” education about the necessary and essential value for diversity, a lesson learned.